 - Attend a support group, counseling session or stop-smoking class.

 - Practice stress management and relaxation techniques.

-With a quit-smoking plan to guide you, you'll have resources that you can lean on when you quit smoking.
-The more resources you have in place — support groups, nicotine replacement, medications, coaching — the more likely you are to quit and stay quit.
+With a quit-smoking plan to guide you, you'll have resources you can lean on when you quit smoking.
+The more resources you have in place — support groups, nicotine replacement, medications, coaching, your doctor's advice — the more likely you are to quit your smoking habit for good.